decentralizedsecurity/bls-hsm/README.md

 **2. secure_module**: This module contains blst function calls that involve usage and storage of secret keys, using Secure Partition Manager (SPM).

 ## Test
 "test" folder contains a test coded in [Go](https://golang.org/) language.
-In order to run it, you must install Go and run `go run .\main.go .\utils.go COMport [-v]` command in a terminal or `go build` and then `test.exe COMport [-v]`.
+In order to run it, you must install Go and run `go run .\main.go .\utils.go COMport [-v]` command in a terminal or `go build` and then `test.exe [-v] COMport`.
 Optional argument `-v` will show a detailed output of the tests. `COMport` is the board's serial port name.
 This test will do the following:
 - Generate 10 keypairs (the maximum allowed by the board) and check that all keys are different.
 - Attempt to generate an extra key pair and confirm the board refuses to do that.